developmentseed/osm-seed/helm/README.md

 Follow instructions to setup a Kubernetes cluster on your favourite cloud / hosting provider: https://kubernetes.io/docs/setup/

-If you want to test locally, you can simply run `minikube start` to start your locally running cluster.
+If you want to test locally, you can simply run `minikube start --cpus 4 --memory 8192` to start your locally running cluster.

 ### Setup `helm` on your cluster